HDI-Project/ATMSeer/README.md

 npm run start
 ```

-You can access the `http://localhost:7777/` to see the ATMSeer frontend.
+You can access the `http://localhost:7777/` to see the ATMSeer.

 # Build